 The bill will increase funding for the Neotropical Migratory Bird Conservation Act (NMBCA) to $4.9 million, a million-dollar increase.
 Since 2002, the NMBCA has functioned as a matching grant program to fund projects that conserve Neotropical migratory birds – those that breed in or migrate through the United States and Canada and spend the nonbreeding season in Latin America and the Caribbean.
 NMBCA has helped conserve 400 species, including some of the most endangered birds in North America.

-The bill proposes substantial increases for two key wildlife conservation programs: the North American Wetlands Conservation Act, or NAWCA ($50 million), and State and Tribal Wildlife Grants ($70 million).
+The bill proposes a $14 million increase for two key wildlife conservation programs: the North American Wetlands Conservation Act, or NAWCA ($50 million), and State and Tribal Wildlife Grants ($70 million).
 The latter is the nation's core program for preventing wildlife from becoming endangered; it supports a wide variety of wildlife-related projects by state fish and wildlife agencies throughout the United States.
 NAWCA provides funding for conservation projects for the benefit of wetland-associated migratory birds in the United States, Canada, and Mexico.